Z3TA/webide/README.txt

 cd server

 9. Start the nodejs server
-node server.js --username=zetafiles --password=secretqwerty123 --port=8080 -nochroot
+node server.js --username=yourname --password=changeme --port=8080 --ip=127.0.0.1 -nochroot

-The server should now be listening to http port 8080 and ip 127.0.0.1 If this was a normal shell you should have used the public IP instead of 127.0.0.1 and open http://public-ip:8080/ in a browser.
+The server should now be listening to http port 8080 and ip 127.0.0.1

+If this was a normal shell you should have made it listen on the public IP instead of 127.0.0.1 and open http://public-ip:8080/ in a browser.
 But in Google Cloud shell we have to run it via a proxy ...

 10. We want to "preview" the "app" ...
-Click on any link in the Cloud API menu.
+(Click on any link in the Cloud API menu ...
-Clicking on a link will show some new icons to the right on top of the terminal.
+Clicking on any link will make some new icons pop up to the right top side of the terminal.)
 Click on the icon that looks like <> and say "Web preview".
 And select "Preview on port 8080" This will open a new browser tab, that will hopefully load the editor!

-Note that some things will be a bit slow as the proxy does not support websockets.
+Note that some things will be a bit slow as the Google proxy does not support websockets.

 Font settings and styling